bryanmcnett/bhh/README.md

 Is BHH better than BVH?
 -----------------------
-In terms of memory usage, implicit BHH is the best possible spatial sort, as it uses no memory whatsoever.
+In terms of memory usage, implicit BHH is the best possible spatial data structure, as it uses no memory whatsoever.
 By other metrics such as objects trivially rejected per unit time,